-Name and Year First Elected as a Director Age Qualifications and Experience Mr. Wilkus' extensive board and senior executive experience investing in and managing private and public investment vehicles, and his financial expertise and deep knowledge of our business as our Chief Executive Officer strengthen our Board's collective qualifications, skills, experience and viewpoints.
-Samuel A. Flax (2011) Mr. Flax is our Executive Vice President and Secretary and Executive Vice President, Chief Compliance Officer and Secretary of our Manager.
-Mr. Flax has also served as Executive Vice President and Secretary of American Capital Mortgage Investment Corp. since March 2011 and Executive Vice President, Chief Compliance Officer and Secretary of its manager, American Capital MTGE Management, LLC since July 2011, February 2012 and April 2011, respectively.
-In addition, he is Executive Vice President, Chief Compliance Officer and Secretary of American Capital, LLC, the asset fund management portfolio company of American Capital.
+Qualifications and Experience

+Mr. Erickson's extensive senior executive experience, his financial expertise and his deep knowledge of our business as our Executive Vice President and Chief Financial Officer strengthen our Board's collective qualifications, skills, experience and viewpoints.

+56 Mr. Flax is our Executive Vice President and Secretary and Executive Vice President, Chief Compliance Officer and Secretary of our Manager.
+Mr. Flax has also served as Executive Vice President and Secretary and member of the board of directors of American Capital Mortgage Investment Corp. since March 2011 and February 2013, respectively, and Executive Vice President, Chief Compliance Officer and Secretary of its manager, American Capital MTGE Management, LLC since July 2011, February 2012 and April 2011, respectively.
+In addition, he is Executive Vice President, Chief Compliance Officer and Secretary of American Capital Asset Management, LLC, the asset fund management portfolio company of American Capital.
 Mr. Flax has also served as the Executive Vice President, General Counsel, Chief Compliance Officer and Secretary of American Capital since January 2005.
 Mr. Flax was a partner in the corporate and securities practice group of the Washington, D.C. law firm of Arnold & Porter LLP from 1990 to January 2005.
 At Arnold & Porter LLP, he represented American Capital in raising debt and equity capital, advised the company on corporate, securities and other legal matters and represented the company in many of its investment transactions.

 Mr. Flax's extensive senior executive and legal experience and his deep knowledge of our business as our Executive Vice President and Secretary strengthen our Board's collective qualifications, skills, experience and viewpoints.
-Alvin N. Puryear (2008) 74 Dr. Puryear is Professor Emeritus of Management and Entrepreneurship at Baruch College of the City University of New York where he was the initial recipient of the Lawrence N. Field Professorship in Entrepreneurship.
-Dr. Puryear is also a management consultant, who advises existing and new businesses with high-growth potential.
-Prior to his appointment at Baruch College, Dr. Puryear was on the faculty of the graduate school of business administration at Rutgers University.
-During leaves-of-absence from Baruch, he served as a Vice President at the